matkat99/backcountrybasics/posts/adventureposts/MLK-day-adventures.md

 Monday at 6:30 am we loaded up in the car after scraping ice from the windshield and rolled out of the parking lot.
 Our destination was Goblin Valley State Park, a place that I had been as a child but have not visited since.
 It's about a 3-hour drive so we arrived just before 10 am and were astonished by the alien beauty that confronted us.

-I had been wanting to go rappelling since it had been several months so while looking online I found what seemed like the perfect place, the "Goblin's Lair".
+I wanted to go rappelling since it had been several months so while looking online I found what seemed like the perfect place, the "Goblin's Lair".
 It was a single, 87-foot rappel into a large underground cavern.
 The task for us was to find the entrance which proved more difficult than we initially imagined.

 On the park map, it showed a trail going to the lair for normal foot traffic.
 Because the beta online wasn't very clear about how to get to the anchors I had assumed that they would be somewhere near the main trail.
 With this in mind, we set off into the desert.